-The number n has no significance outside the SOFA software.
+The number ${\tt N}$ has no significance outside the SOFA software.

-- 2. The geocentric vector (xyz, given) and height (height, returned) are in meters. - 3.
-An error status of -1 means that the identifier n is illegal.
-An error status of -2 is theoretically impossible.
-In all error cases, all three results are set to -1e9. - 4.
-The inverse transformation is performed in the function iauGd2gc.
+- 2. The geocentric vector (XYZ, given) and height (HEIGHT, returned) are in meters. - 3.
+An error status J=-1 means that the identifier N is illegal.
+An error status J=-2 is theoretically impossible.
+In all error cases, all three results are set to -1D9. - 4.
+The inverse transformation is performed in the routine iau_GD2GC.